techdad/afpub/afpub-2017-lame-dns/afpub-2017-lame-dns-draft-00.md

 These removals should be automated.
 An optional `remarks` line may be added to the domain record in the database.

+A domain object having all its name-server attributes identified as lame should be removed from the database.

 ### Re-instatement

 Once corrected or alternate name-servers are available for a given reverse DNS zone, the responsible person(s) would add delegation to them in the same way as a new delegation is done for a new IP assignment or allocation.

 This process is  found in the AFRINIC document "[How to request reverse delegation in AFRINIC region?](https://www.afrinic.net/library/corporate-documents/216-how-to-request-reverse-delegation-in-afrinic-region)".

+Historical information about removed name-servers and domain objects should be archived for a reasonable amount of time and made available to the member for informational purpose.

 # Further Information